 Sample size requirements

-Typically, for qualitative analysis, amounts of approximately 1g are sufficient.
+Typically, for qualitative analysis (i.e., mineral phase identification), amounts of approximately 1 g are sufficient.
 In some instances, such as well crystalline materials, single grains (~1mg) can be analysed using special low background silicon sample holders.

-Equipment in our mineralogy lab
+Equipment in our mineralogy laboratories

 - 2x PANalytical multipurpose diffractometers fitted with Co X-ray tube and specially configured for analysis of clay-containing specimens